sagemath/trac_to_gh/Issue 1607.md

 # Issue 1607: kernel -- A.right_kernel and A.left_kernel

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1607

 Original creator: was